midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 reboot

-you can remove the git cloned repository and the "custom" directory
+you can remove the git cloned repository and the "custom" directory if desired.

 ```